flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 communicate via pipes, it would be a nightmare.
 Indirect communication is more flexible than direct communication.
 It supports decoupling over time, in that reads and writes don't have to happen synchronously.
-It also allows to participants to drop in and out of the communication system without some kind of central control.
+It also allows participants to drop in and out of the communication system without a central controller.
 (By the way, I can't think of the name for this concept or some better way to express it, and would love feedback here.)

 I think this is the trickiest part of framework design.
 At the beginning of the article I mentioned that developers might end up